Run the mountains of the world

 Growing up in the Canadian Rockies, mountains have always been home.
 Travelling the world, I’ve always discovered commonalities with mountains - and mountain people.
 This major project is to run solo and unsupported across a mountain range on every continent where indigenous mountain people live isolated from the outside, urban world.

 In Kyrgyzstan I met the Kyrgyz nomads, who live a traditional lifestyle in yurts and were overwhelmingly friendly towards me.
 In the Atlas Mountains, the Berbers were an essential support network who welcomed me into their communities and helped me survive in the incredible hostile desert environment.
-My next continent is South America, where the first road network was originally stamped out by Inca message runners, and today their mark is still visible on the Andes, where the Quechua people still live in the traditional way, thriving in the incredibly difficult environments at high elevation.
+In the Bolivian Andes, where the first road network was originally stamped out by Inca message runners, I often took shelter from mountain storms in Quechua and Aymara pueblos, where I was always welcomed despite the constant danger warnings against the region.

 Running solo and unsupported comes with obvious logistical as well as physical challenges, and travelling in this way forces my dependence on the small communities inhabiting these remote regions.
 Running is also a common language - all people around the world do it - and has always helped me build an instant rapport with the people along the way.